utrejo18/1015-No-Brainers/README.md

 - Brandon Pinto - Programming and development - Github: @brandonnnpinto

 ## Setup Instructions
+1. Review our Legal Disclaimer in the docs folder
-1. Install Kali linux onto SD card then insert SD card into rasp pi
+2. Install Kali linux onto SD card then insert SD card into rasp pi
-2. plug in your wifi adaptor as well as a screen/keyboard
+3. plug in your wifi adaptor as well as a screen/keyboard
-3. copy code into the kali linux terminal, and run it to send the deauth attack
+4. copy code into the kali linux terminal, and run it to send the deauth attack

 ## Technologies Used
 - Kali Linux